 |Purple prairie clover||Dalea purpurea|

 *While these flowers are not native to Minnesota, they are good suppliers of pollen nectar for bees.

 The other avenue to promote bumblebees is to raise your own bumblebees.
 In the wild, bumblebee colonies are started anew each spring by queens who mated the previous fall and hibernated through the winter.
 In early spring, these queen bumblebees can be found foraging at flowers and searching for nesting areas.
 By capturing these queens and providing them with a home, you can raise your own bumblebee colonies that can be used to pollinate your garden, your field crops, or your greenhouse plants.
-See Befriending Bumblebees: A practical guide to raising local bumblebees, available in the Extension Store, for details on raising your own bumblebee colonies.
+See Befriending Bumblebees: A practical guide to raising local bumblebees for details on raising your own bumblebee colonies.
 Raising bumblebees is an excellent project for youth groups, garden clubs, or small scale farmers.